yukari502/Daily-Bio-Arxiv/README.md

 ## About

-This project is a fork of the [daily-arXiv-ai-enhanced](https://github.com/Starlento/daily-arXiv-ai-enhanced) tool.
+This project is a modified by [daily-arXiv-ai-enhanced](https://github.com/Starlento/daily-arXiv-ai-enhanced) tool.
 It automatically fetches new papers from arXiv.org, uses a Large Language Model (LLM) to summarize them, and publishes the summaries to a GitHub Pages website.

 ---